How to report a work injury

 Please have the following information at hand when you call:

-• Name, address and contact numbers for your company and for your injured worker.
+• Name, address and contact numbers for your company and for your worker.

 • Details about the injury.